Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 - `path`
 - `process`

+#### Bundling with Webpack

-For example, if you are using Webpack v5, you can install the following dev dependencies
+If you are using Webpack v5, you can install the following dev dependencies

 - `npm install --save-dev buffer os-browserify path-browserify process`